Pūmanawa kino

 • information is gathered and passed on to others without asking for your consent

-• it slows your internet browser or computer down
+• it slows your internet or computer down

 • it contains objectionable material.